fweiss/presto/CHATGPT.md

 and was followed by the AFrame markup code to apply the change to.
 The completion was the same markup with only the color of the a-box changed from red to green.
+> Well, after some testing and repeating the submit. it turned out
+> to provide inconsistent and erroneous results.
+> One time the box was given color blue.
+> Another time a non-markup result was returned.
+> But, under the right conditions, it did give the intended result.
 ```
 change the color of the box to green
     <a-scene>